Home Heat Pump Guide

 What refrigerant do most UK heat pumps use?

 In 2026, the majority of new residential heat pumps installed in the UK use R32.
-R290 (propane) is the fastest-growing segment and is used by several leading models including the Vaillant aroTHERM plus.
+R290 (propane) is the fastest-growing segment.
 R410A is being phased out and should be avoided in new installations.

 Is R290 propane dangerous in a heat pump?